rmordechay/logos/README.md

 }
 ```

-#### The _for.i_ Meta Variable
+### Meta Variables
+In Logos, there are special variables called Meta Variables that are namespaced with a keyword, for example, 'for.i'.
+These variables
+will be automatically created and assigned a value once you will declare them.

+#### for.i
-In Logos you don't have to necessarily define an 'i' for iteration.
+In for loops, you don't have to necessarily define an _i_ variable for iteration.
 Logos will generate it for you
 using the meta variable 'for.i'.
 For example
 ```
 main() {